 From there you’ll slowly climb up to Altos de Morado, which is the highest point of the trip at 4,170 meters.
 Once you’ve completed the ascent you are well on your way to Salinas Grandes, a salt flat that is shared by the provinces of Salta and Jujuy.
 The salt flat extends for 215 square kilometres and sits at 3,400 metres above sea level.
 If you missed out on the Uyuni Salt Flats in Bolivia, this place is a close second.

-How to plan your Salta day trips (without overthinking it)
+How to plan your Salta day trips

-Choose your wheels (tour vs. self-drive)
+Choose your wheels: tour vs. self-drive

-- Self-drive gives you stop-when-you-want freedom (read: a shameless amount of photo breaks).
+- Self-drive gives you stop-when-you-want freedom — which translates to a lot of photo breaks.
 Roads are mostly paved, signage is straightforward, and the scenery does the rest.
 Download offline maps before you go.

 Best time to go

-Base yourself in Salta (city)
+Base yourself in Salta city

-How many days you actually need
+How many days you need

-Route notes & unmissable stops
+Route notes and unmissable stops

 Classic route: Salta → Cuesta del Obispo → Piedra del Molino (3,348 m lookout) → Parque Nacional Los Cardones → Recta de Tin Tin → Payogasta → Cachi.